-If the Servicer Were a Debtor in a Bankruptcy Proceeding, the Servicer Could Elect to Reject the Servicing Agreement and Any Resulting Delay in the Appointment of a Replacement or Successor Servicer Could Disrupt the Billing and Collection of the 2022 Restructuring Charges, Thus Delaying the Payment on the 2022 Restructuring Bonds generally said to be a bilateral agreement as to which material performance remains for both parties at the time the bankruptcy case is commenced.
+If the Servicer Were a Debtor in a Bankruptcy Proceeding, the Servicer Could Elect to Reject the Servicing Agreement and Any Resulting Delay in the Appointment of a Replacement or Successor Servicer Could Disrupt the Billing and Collection of the 2023 Restructuring Charges, Thus Delaying the Payment on the 2023 Restructuring Bonds

+Among the powers given to a debtor in such a bankruptcy case is the right to "assume" or "reject" any unexpired lease or "executory contract."
+While not defined in the Bankruptcy Code, an "executory contract" is generally said to be a bilateral agreement as to which material performance remains for both parties at the time the bankruptcy case is commenced.
 The Servicing Agreement would likely be found to be an executory contract.
 If LIPA, as debtor, elected to reject the Servicing Agreement as permitted under the Bankruptcy Code, the Servicing Agreement would no longer be enforceable against LIPA, as Servicer, and the Issuer, or the Trustee as the Issuer's assignee, would have only general unsecured claims against LIPA for the damages resulting from such rejection.
 Such claims would be subject to being discharged in the bankruptcy case and no assurance can be given as to what percentage of their claims unsecured creditors would receive in the bankruptcy case.